DC connector: Anderson Powerpole connectors

-Powerpole connectors are a series of connectors developed by Anderson Power Products and are available in a variety of sizes and colors.
-The commonly used 15/30/45 series connectors are interoperable with each other and use the same housings but use different contacts for different wire sizes and current requirements.
+Powerpole connectors are a series developed by Anderson Power Products[10] and available in a variety of sizes and colors.
+The commonly used 15/30/45 series connectors are interoperable and use the same housings but different contacts for different wire sizes and current requirements.

 Powerpole connectors are physically and electrically genderless, thus avoiding the need to worry about which end is the plug and which the socket, or which end has the correct polarity, as is the case with the physically but not electrically genderless two-wire trailer plug.

 Powerpoles have been adopted as a standard 12 VDC connector by most RACES Radio Amateur Civil Emergency Service organizations and ARES Amateur Radio Emergency Service units.
-They deliver good current capability for their sizes.
-They also facilitate very easy pluggability for those without good eyesight or good lighting.
-However, they can be damaged relatively easily and can occasionally separate from each other easily with minimal force unless additional retaining measures are taken.
+They deliver good current capability for their sizes and facilitate very easy pluggability for those without good eyesight or good lighting.
+However, they can be damaged relatively quickly and, if not correctly crimped, can occasionally separate from each other easily with minimal force unless additional retaining measures are taken.